 It looks like virtual tours are not going away anytime soon.
 In its 2020 market recovery survey of over 95,000 realtors, the National Association of Realtors (NAR) found that 66% of respondents expect an increase in the use of virtual tours and video technology-assisted open houses.

-Here are couple of reasons why both homebuyers and sellers are drawn to this approach:
+Here are a couple of reasons why both homebuyers and sellers are drawn to this approach:

 - Health and safety – At the end of the day, it’s the lives of the people in this industry (buyers, sellers, realtors, builders, and others) that matter.
 Virtual showings, along with COVID-19 health protocols, greatly reduce the risk of transmitting the virus during a real estate transaction.